Can a boiling water tap be more energy efficient than a kettle?

 According to Which?, a hot water tap might end up costing you more than twenty times as much as a regular kettle.

-So, are instant hot water taps environmentally friendly?
+So, are instant hot water taps eco friendly?

 While these convenient taps might not live up to their money-saving reputation, they are generally considered a more eco-friendly choice compared to average kettles.